semente/bak/README.md

 The purpose of **bak** is to be a simple, secure, and easy to set up and use encrypted backup solution for GNU/Linux.
-It is designed for personal and desktop backups-mainly for your laptop when roaming around-but you can also find it useful in other situations.
+It is designed for personal and desktop backups&mdash;mainly for your laptop when roaming around&mdash;but you can also find it useful in other situations.

 Although not tested on BSDs, Mac OS X, cygnus and the like, it should work fine in any machine with *GNU coreutils, findutils, grep, bash,